Jiaxi-Wu-Dev/studynotes/Java Notes 2021.md

 Char - The char data type is used to store a single character.
 The character must be surrounded by single quotes, like 'A' or 'c': char myGrade = 'B';
 System.out.println(myGrade);

+Math.max(x,y)
+The Math.max(x,y) method can be used to find the highest value of x and y: